 Models

-THE BIG THREE
+THE BIG THREE PROPRIETARY FRONTIER MODELS

-OTHER MODELS
+OTHER PROPRIETARY MODELS

 REASONING MODELS: In 2025 models started to process through problems before answering.
 They do NOT actually reason (although it appears that way) but they have internal instructions that break problems down into steps which (especially when combined with web searching) improves accuracy and allows much more complicated problem solving.
 You need to use them a little differently (more here): give it something hard to do and note (or ask) how it describes its reasoning.
 Look at this example.
 The progress here has been rapid and substantial (read this report about the new o3 from Dec 2024).
 Most of the above models now have free reasoning (but with different names so look for buttons: Kimi calls this “researcher.”)